 Li Lu is an award-winning filmmaker residing in Los Angeles, CA. She was born in Suzhou, China, and her family moved to the United States when she was five.
 Daughter of two physicists, Li discovered her passion in visual mediums - first through photography, then ultimately into filmmaking.
 Raised on all three coasts and graduating high school in Sugar Land, TX, Li received her BA from the University of Southern California’s School of Cinematic Arts, graduating cum laude.

-A maker of both fiction and documentary films, she is focused on work that creates a positive social impact and defies stereotypes by expanding the representation of minorities.
+A maker of fiction and documentary films, she focuses on work that creates social impact and expands representation of minorities.

 Agency: Agency for the Performing Arts (APA)